-Only about 24% of organizations are confident about AI privacy protections, and 91% say they need to do more to reassure customers about data handling.
 AI tools are now a regular part of how we work.
 People use them to write messages, analyse documents, summarise web pages, and automate routine tasks.
 Most of the time, these tools do the job, and users usually don't think about how the results are produced or where their data actually goes.
-Sigma Eclipse is an example of a local AI system that runs entirely on a user's device, keeping prompts, context and outputs private while still providing the same types of AI assistance.
+Sigma Browser is an example of a local AI system that runs entirely on a user's device, keeping prompts, context and outputs private while still providing the same types of AI assistance.

 There have been a few big incidents recently that show how risky it is to rely on cloud-based AI and data services.
 One time, security researchers found a Chinese AI startup's database exposed on the public internet with no authentication, which meant that user chat histories, API keys, system logs and other sensitive information were accessible to anyone who discovered it.
 This shows how cloud storage misconfigurations can lead to broad data exposure.